-Born in 1942 in Stolp, Pomerania, Jörg Schmeisser grew up in Hamburg (Germany).
-He studied art at the Hochschule für Bildende Künste in Hamburg and in Kyoto from 1962-1968 and joined the International Design Institute in Kyoto 1969-71.
-From 1972-78 he taught screen printing in Hamburg.
-He travelled widely and joined archaeological campaigns in Israel and Greece before moving to Australia to teach print graphics at the Canberra School of Art.
+Born in 1942 in Stolp, Pomerania, Jörg Schmeisser grew up in Hamburg, Germany.
+He studied Art at the Hochschule für Bildende Künste in Hamburg from 1962-1968 and joined the International Design Institute in Kyoto, Japan from 1969-1971.Later, from 1972- 1978, he taught screen printing in Hamburg.
+He travelled widely and joined archaeological campaigns in Israel and Greece before moving to Australia to teach Print Graphics at the Canberra School of Art.

 After 1998 he spent time at the Australian research stations in Mawson and Davis in the Antarctic.
 The ensuing etchings, drawings and paintings have been exhibited in Australia, Japan, USA and Germany (Breaking the Ice, Tasmania Museum and Gallery, 2003, exhibition catalogue).

 In the 1970s Schmeisser travelled widely in South and East Asia.
-His etchings of Ladakh in 1984 grace the book Land of Passes, 1986 (Cologne: Wienand Verlag).
-Only once, in 1971, did he come to Nepal for a couple of days.
+His etchings of Ladakh in 1984 grace the pages of the book Land of Passes, 1986 (Cologne: Wienand Verlag).
+He came to Nepal only once for a couple of days.
 Two etchings of the Kathmandu Valley bear witness to his specific gift for capturing atmosphere with narrative resources.

-Another Shikara Temple occupies the centre of the upper third of the etching, to its right the Narayan Temple of Changu, to its left the Krishna Temple and Kasthamandap of Kathmandu’s Durbar Square.
-In the upper left corner we see Swayambhū Hill with the pinnacle of the Mahacaitya flanked by two Shikara temples.
-A silhouette of pinnacles and roofs appears against the dark-ling sky, suggesting that the entire scene represents the complete course of one day, starting at dawn at the bottom, moving up through the noontide and finally being swallowed up by night.
+Another Shikara temple occupies the centre of the upper third of the etching, to its right the Narayana Temple of Changu, to its left the Krishna Temple and Kasthamandapa of Kathmandu Durbar Square.
+In the upper left corner we see Swayambhu hill with the pinnacle of the Mahachaitya flanked by two Shikara temples.
+A silhouette of pinnacles and roofs appears against the darkling sky, suggesting that the entire scene represents the complete course of one day, starting at dawn at the bottom, moving up through the noontide and finally being swallowed up by night.